 The P.O.V. collection features a modular design and an organically shaped table base.
 While it may look discreet, a P.O.V. table has the potential to command a room – it all depends on your point of view.
 P.O.V. tables come in two heights, three base types and six tabletop shapes.
-The modular system boasts nearly 70 variations, making it suitable for almost any interior – an office, dining hall, cafe or restaurant.
+The modular system boasts dozens of options, making it suitable for almost any interior – an office, dining hall, cafe or restaurant.
 The collection includes a stackable dining stool of the same name, which serves both a functional as well as a playful role.
 The collection is available in three types of wood – beech, oak and American walnut – and finished in various colours.

 products in collection